Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Added new magic effect graphics (by Jinn).
 - Added Steam achievements for the game's Steam version.
 In order for the Steam achievements to work, the game is now started through a launcher on Steam.
+- Fixed mouse-jumping issue which happened in some systems while in fullscreen.

 * Scenarios
 - After the "Slay Geirrod" quest is acquired, the area around the portal to Jotunheim is now revealed for a short time (with a special revealer that can see ethereal objects such as portals).
 Additionally, the map is also centered on the portal's location.